Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors

 \subsection{Maximum-volume principle}

-Back in Section \ref{sec:qoptimal_lowrank} we motivated the need to work with quasioptimal low-rank matrix projections by saying that they can be faster than the truncated SVD.
-While the randomised SVD does indeed have a smaller computational complexity, the CUR- and cross-approximation algorithms that we have mentioned so far are \textit{slower} than the optimal projection via the SVD.
+While the randomised SVD does indeed have a smaller computational complexity, the CUR- and cross-approximation algorithms that we have mentioned so far are slower than the optimal projection via the SVD.

 The sampling strategy is the bottleneck.
 To decide which columns and rows to pick, each of them is assigned a specific score.
 And even though only the $\mathcal{O}(r)$ top scorers are chosen, the scores themselves are typically computed based on the left and right singular vectors.
-Hence, the SVD is required (at least if you want to prove strong quasioptimality estimates).
+Hence, the SVD is required.

-A different way of choosing the index sets $I$ and $J$ is based on maximising the \textit{volume} of $X(I, J)$.
-The idea originates in the interpolation theory and leads to error estimates in the maximum norm \cite[Corollary~2.3]{goreinov2001maximal}: if the $r \times r$ matrix $X(I, J)$ satisfies
+A different way of choosing the index sets $I$ and $J$ is based on maximising the \emph{volume} of $\Matrix{X}(I, J)$.
+The idea originates in the interpolation theory and leads to error estimates in the maximum norm \cite[Corollary~2.3]{goreinov2001maximal}: if the $r \times r$ matrix $\Matrix{X}(I, J)$ satisfies

 for some $\nu \leq 1$ then the error of cross approximation is bounded by